- Grief 101 – Some Common Facts and Characteristics of Grief – really good article that has a lot of information about grief and what to expect.

 - self-compassion – Go as deep into self-kindness as you can.
 Feel your feelings, do kind things for yourself, it is ok to be less functional.

 - prayer – Ask for help from assisting forces.
 You don’t have to pray to God – you can pray to your own Higher Power: the Universe, Life, Buddha Nature, or even a support group.

-- meditation – Listen to yourself, listen to the Universe speaking to you.
+- meditation – Be with yourself and your emotions, listen to the Universe speaking to you.

 - yoga – A gentle, mindfulness-based, body-centered way of healing.

 - running – Running can be a spiritual practice.
 Moving your body and being with yourself helps you heal.

 - journaling – Privately writing your feelings down can help you get clarity and let go.

 - spending time with friends – Be seen, heard, cared for, and comforted.